jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/sops.md

 1. It is [Open source](https://opensource.com/resources/what-open-source).
 1. it is [Serverless](https://en.wikipedia.org/wiki/Serverless_computing),
-    meaning that it does not require maintaining servers, firewalls, load balancers, or any other typical infrastructre required for common [Secrets Engines](https://www.vaultproject.io/docs/secrets).
+    meaning that it does not require maintaining servers, firewalls, load balancers, or any other typical infrastructure required for common [Secrets Engines](https://www.vaultproject.io/docs/secrets).
 1. It supports [AWS KMS](https://aws.amazon.com/kms/),
     which allows to encrypt files